-PSD NEWS RELEASE: Bedbug fumigation begins at OCCC’s Module 20Posted on Nov 6, 2015 in Latest News, Newsroom, Press Releases
+PSD NEWS RELEASE: Bedbug fumigation begins at OCCC’s Module 20Posted on Nov 6, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Public Safety is tenting Module 20 at the Oahu Community Correctional Center in an effort to prevent a bedbug infestation.

 Module 20 houses up to 120 work furlough inmates when at capacity.
 These inmates leave for work and return every day to Module 20.
 It’s not uncommon for bedbugs to be brought back into the facility.

 The tenting began yesterday and will remain until Saturday.
 Inmates are temporarily relocated to the Laumaka Work Furlough Center.
 They will return to Module 20 on Saturday night.